Fanja SC: 2006 to 2012

 In 2006, Hamyar bin Nasser Ismaili returned to the club with the new administration.
 The club at that time was undergoing a financial crisis but the new administration had a vision and goals and charted a plan to march Fanja Club back to its "natural place".

 The three main goals that were worked out by the club's management:

 1 - Do everything to restore the football team to the yop division.

 2 - End all of the club's debts, and get more income.

 3 - Develop and get the constructors and the club's offices.

 The club was able to achieve all three objectives which they had developed.
 The football team managed to reach the final of the Sultan Qaboos Cup and then in the following season it managed to reach the top division league that is the Omani League.
 Fanja's march back to success did not stop at this point.
 They won both the 2011–12 Omani League and then the Omani Super Cup for the first time.
 The latter was won against Omani giants Dhofar.
 These titles were won after a twenty-year period.

-All the club's debts have been relieved because of the administration's brilliant strategy and now the club has managed to get a better income with the help of partners of the club.
-Also, the Ministry of Sports Affairs in the Sultanate of Oman has approved the building of a football stadium for the club (now nearly finished), as well as offices in the stadium and more facilities.
+All the club's debts have been relieved because of the administration's strategy and the club has managed to get a better income with the help of partners of the club.
+The Ministry of Sports Affairs in the Sultanate of Oman has approved the building of a football stadium for the club (now nearly finished), as well as offices in the stadium and more facilities.
 Fanja has now returned to its "natural place" and the club is currently working to develop a new vision and objectives so that Fanja becomes the best club in Oman.